1 October 2009

 According to the legal system of the Islamic Republic of Iran, international conventions and treaties that are ratified by the Parliament become part of national law of the country and are therefore binding on all Iranian citizens and residents, as well as those under the jurisdiction of the State.
 The Islamic Republic of Iran has also enacted a set of relevant national laws and regulations banning and punishing the smuggling and illicit trafficking of any kind of weapons and ammunitions including chemical, biological and nuclear material.
 Furthermore, any production, possession, acquiring, stealing, deceptive acquisition, illicit trafficking, transportation, stockpiling, and development of nuclear, chemical and biological materials that have no justification other than peaceful purposes, constitute a crime.

-, I would like to emphasize once again the that we strongly believe that the best way of assuring the non-proliferation of nuclear weapons and reducing the risks of falling nuclear materials at the hands of terrorists and non state actors is the full and non-selective implementation of the NPT, and assuring its universality.
+In conclusion Mr. Chairman, I would like to emphasize once again the that we strongly believe that the best way of assuring the non-proliferation of nuclear weapons and reducing the risks of falling nuclear materials at the hands of terrorists and non state actors is the full and non-selective implementation of the NPT, and assuring its universality.
 In this context, Failure in implementation of effective measures of nuclear disarmament increases the danger of proliferation of nuclear weapons.
 Cases of transfer of nuclear weapon technology by certain nuclear-weapons States to non-parties to the NPT, and nuclear weapon sharing under security arrangements with non-nuclear weapon States are clear examples in this regard.
 Therefore, the cooperation among all member States is a key element to prevent illicit trafficking in WMD and falling these weapons at the hands of terrorists and non state actors.

 I thank you for your kind attention.